We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When should you take an at-home colorectal cancer test?

-The colorectal cancer screening recommendations of the Multi-Society Task Force on Colorectal Cancer suggest that people at average risk of colorectal cancer start undergoing screening tests at the age of 50 years.
-The
+The Multi-Society Task Force on Colorectal Cancer recommends that people with an average risk of colorectal cancer begin undergoing screenings from the age of 50 years.
+However, the

 Can a FIT test diagnose colorectal cancer without a colonoscopy?